RE: The varied impacts of changes in policing policy in a county – our service appears no longer needed. June 2013

 Be that as it may, our recruitment in Northamptonshire has fallen to such a low level now that no further regular service is viable and the few people that now seek the service could attend in Birmingham or North London, both within an hour’s drive or train journey from Northampton.

-We would be pleased if you would inform anyone attending your surgeries needing this service of that fact.
+We would be pleased if GPs Councillors, Counsellors and MP’s would inform anyone attending your surgeries needing this service of that fact.

 PS An amazingly misrepresentative article of male violence appeared in the Daily Mail.
 Article and comment linked